 Organisational debt

-Organisational debt is lack of structure evolving around individuals
+Organisational debt is lack of structure evolving around individuals.

-Technical debit
+Technical debt

 Technical debt is a phrase originally coined by software developer Ward Cunningham.
-Looking to Wikipedia we get the following definition: “Technical debt is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy solution now (quick & dirty) instead of using a better approach that would take longer.”
-(Technical debt, Wikipedia).
+Wikipedia defines it as the implied cost of future rework created by choosing an easy solution now (quick & dirty) instead of using a better approach that would take longer.
+(Technical debt, Wikipedia)

-And very same problem exists for organisations.
+And the same problem exists for organisations.

 Organisational complexity